Employer of Record in the Philippines

 Severance pay and employee terminations in the Philippines

-Severance pay refers to the financial compensation awarded to an employee who has been laid off, had their position terminated, or has separated from the company under other circumstances.
+Severance pay is the financial compensation awarded to an employee laid off, terminated, or separated from the company under other circumstances.
 Navigating employee terminations in the Philippines involves understanding severance pay regulations and ensuring compliance with local labor laws.
 The key points are:

 Who gets severance pay?